Rufus For Real

 soy ginger salmon served with roasted bok choy, garnished with cilantro, green onion, and sesame seeds

-• No marinating needed.
-The glaze sears and reduces right in the skillet.
+• No marinating required – The glaze cooks and reduces right in the pan.

 salmon in a cast iron skillet garnished with cilantro leaves

-• Kosher salt — Seasons the salmon and helps it develop that golden crust.
+• Avocado oil + kosher salt – For seasoning and getting that golden crust.

-• Tamari or soy sauce — Savory, salty base for the glaze.
+• Soy sauce or tamari – The savory base of the glaze.

-• Fish sauce — Adds deep umami and rounds everything out (don’t sniff it, trust it).
+• Fish sauce – Adds depth and umami (trust it).

-• Rice vinegar — Brightens the glaze and balances the richness.
+• Rice vinegar + sesame oil – Balance and richness.

-• Honey or maple syrup — A touch of sweetness to help the glaze caramelize.
+• Honey or maple syrup – A touch of sweetness for caramelization.

-• Sriracha — For a little heat; adjust to your spice level.
+• Sriracha (optional) – Adds a little heat.

-• Cilantro & green onion — Optional garnish for color and freshness.
+• Cilantro + green onion (optional) – Fresh finish and color.

-• Make it gluten-free.
-Choose tamari instead of soy sauce and ensure all ingredients are certified GF.
+• Make it gluten-free – Use tamari instead of soy sauce.

 soy ginger salmon served with roasted bok choy, garnished with cilantro, green onion, and sesame seeds